-We rely upon you to ensure that children are in school every day.
+Each day the school gate opens at 8.40am for children to come into the building and get settled, ready to start learning at 8.45am.
+Our school day finishes at 3.15pm.
+We rely upon you to ensure that children are in school every day and on time.
 It is vital that your child is in school every day to enjoy learning and be with their friends.
-Chicken Pox and bugs affected many children in schools before Christmas and we are now excited for a lovely new term!
 At Samlesbury, we expect children to attend school every day, as long as they are fit and healthy enough to do so.
 We feel that the most important way to promote good attendance is to ensure that both pupils and parents have a positive relationship with school.
 Research shows that pupils who attend school regularly are more likely to do well in the future.
 Regular attendance helps children to develop their confidence and to make and keep lasting friendships.

 What is ‘good’ attendance?